-The rise of virtualization has permeated across industries.
-Servers now have a virtual version called the cloud, assistants could be virtual, and the latest is virtual C-level managers.
-Some Managed Service Providers offer a virtual Chief Information Officer (vCIO), but not everyone is cognizant of what this role means and how it benefits them.
+In fact, virtualization stimulated the demand for cloud servers and virtual support across industries.
+It is engraving pressure on Managed Service Providers to offer a virtual Chief Information Officer (vCIO) inclusive of their services.
+But not everyone is mindful of what this role means and how it benefits them.

 A vCIO is a virtual Chief Information Officer who collaborates with a company on a flexible basis.
-They act as a partner and develop strategic IT goals, roadmap, and budgeting aligned to business objectives.
-The key advantages of working with a vCIO:
+They act as a partner and develop strategic IT goals, roadmap, and budget aligned to business objectives.

 1. Strategic Advisor

 Companies need an expert in managing systems and keeping the operations running with cybersecurity in place.
-Managers often don’t have time in overseeing their technologies, and sometimes, they hire someone incompetent or do it themselves.
-Virtual CIOs oversee one’s IT department–ensuring businesses are leveraging the right technologies to increase revenue while reducing expenses.
+Managers often do not have time to oversee their technologies and sometimes hire someone incompetent or do it themselves.
+Virtual CIOs manage the entire IT department, ensuring businesses leverage the right technologies to increase revenue while reducing expenses.
 VCIOs will tell you which applications are futile and purposeful in your business operations.

 2. Technical Reporting

 Systems behave differently.
 Understanding the data on how systems behave entails technical knowledge.
-Typically, technical reports consist of terms such as bandwidth conditions, fault detection, or mesh network that a normal person couldn’t comprehend.
+Typically, technical reports consist of bandwidth conditions, fault detection, or mesh network that an average person could not comprehend.
 One of the roles of a vCIO is to translate the data in layman’s terms.
-They can explain it to non-technical people from an angle that makes sense to them.
+They can explain it to non-technical stakeholders from an angle that makes sense to them.
 VCIOs also take actionable items from the derived insights.
 They work hand in hand with you to resolve issues and proactively approach risks.

 3. Cost-effective Benefits